PAHFIT/pahfit/docs/idl_vs_python/python_vs_IDL_fit.rst

 Fit Results
 ===========

-The surface brightness data in the following spectrums came from a southern region of NGC 2023.
+The surface brightness data in the following spectra are from a southern region of NGC 2023.
 To learn more about the region of NGC 2023 examined, refer to *The PAH Emission Characteristics of the Reflection Nebula NGC 2023* by Els Peeters et al.

 Changes to Default scipack File Used for Fitting
 ================================================